 - Fluoride application - A process wherein fluoride is applied directly on the teeth, often to prevent cavities.

-- Topical anesthetic application - the application of a specific anesthetic to an area of the teeth.
-This, like any anesthetic, is applied to numb the area so that the patient is unable to feel pain during the procedure.
+- Topical anesthetic application - applying a specific anesthetic to an area of the teeth.
+Like any anesthetic, this is used to numb the area so the patient cannot feel pain during the procedure.

 All of these are advanced technical tasks that a dentist may instruct a dental assistant to perform, but only in certain states where there are no limitations regarding these functions.